May 2013

 More child killing in Afghanistan

 Editors note: This is not an isolated incident.
 This happens frequently.
 This is not the way to make friends.
 Our military intervention has been a failure.
 Thousands of innocents have been killed along with many of our own young people.
 The cost in lives and money has been enormous.
 Now some neocon senators want us to attack Iran.
 More of the same.
 Insanity at its peak.
 We need to get our troops out of Afghanistan.
 The action there has made our country less safe, not more safe.
-Would you ...
+Would you accept ...
 Full Story

 Generals Run Amuck